AN OLD HEBREW DIALECT

 One reason for this has to do with the word tsedakah.
 It does not mean to just be generous or charitable.
 It means that giving to others and helping others is a solid (masculine) obligation or requirement.
 It is literally about justice, righteousness and fairness.
 No other group of people has a word like this to describe their obligation to be charitable toward all people.

-Jesus of Nazareth, a Hebrew, also emphasized this spiritual activity, so Christians are also a generous group of people.
+Jesus, a Hebrew man, emphasized this spiritual activity, so Christians are also a generous group of people.
 Together, they cause America to be the most charitable nation on earth, much more than other nations.

 Different look at the end of a word.
-The tsadi is one of the four letters in this ancient script that looks different at the end of a word.
+The tsadi is one of the four letters in this ancient dialect that looks different at the end of a word.

 Gender and meaning.
-This is a female letter.
+This is a feminine letter.
 Hence, it is pronounced more softly than the masculine letters.

+Energy center.
 The qof corresponds to the third octave of the fourth energy center (14 + 4 = 18).
 The fourth center or heart center always has to do with social aspects of life, business relationships, friends and other social contact.
-In the third octave, it has to do with the spiritual side of friendship and social life.
+In the third octave, it has to do with the spiritual aspect of friendships and one’s social life.

 Qehillah.
 This means a community, especially a spiritual or religious community.